alessandroscarlatti/launch4j-gradle-plugin/README.md

 That's it.

 ## Congratulations!
-Enjoy your exe.
+Enjoy your Exe.

 ## Add an Icon
 The `Launch4jTemplateTask` takes an opinionated view on providing resources, such as an icon.
 You may provide an icon (.ico) file at `/exe/icon.ico` and the task will automatically use it for the exe.